Butonsusumom/Assembly-labs/README.md

 >FASM

 ### Technical requirements
-The program is written for dos, so it can only be run on a 32-bit system
+Programs are written for dos, so they can only be run on a 32-bit system